 Be sure to notify any lenders that you are being deployed.
 This may qualify you for certain protections under the Servicemembers Civil Relief Act, which gives you legal protections and may reduce interest rates you pay on loans.

 Review And Update Insurance Policies

 Insurance policies are just that: insurance in the event something happens.
 To get the most from your policies, make sure you have investigated any special benefits that apply to military members while deployed.
 You should also confirm the beneficiaries are up-to-date and correct.
 Service members can save money on auto insurance if no one will be using their vehicle while they are away.

 Seek guidance or support from other members of the military who are facing similar challenges.
 Some organizations can help you prepare for your deployment and guide you in getting your finances in order.
 You can also reach out to various services on your base that offer emergency financial resources.

 Know Your Options

 Even if you take all the proper steps to ensure your family and finances are taken care of in your absence, understand that no one can predict the future.
-Illness or other unforeseen circumstances may arise and you should know where you can turn in the event you can not pay your bills.
+Illness or other unforeseen circumstances may arise and you should know where you can turn in the event you cannot pay your bills.
 There are certain protections extended to members of the military and knowing what options are available can make a difficult situation more manageable.

-When you factor in the possibility of tax-free income and other allowances, deployment may actually be a boost to your family finances.
+When you factor in the possibility of tax-free income and other allowances, deployment can be a boost to your family finances.
 Have a plan in place for this extra income to ensure it is not absorbed into your regular budget.
 You can add it to your emergency fund, pay off consumer debt or invest it in your future.